 - 11.1a General.
 The Council may engage such staff (referred to as officers) as it considers necessary to carry out its functions.
 Appointment of staff cannot be the responsibility of the Cabinet.
 Appointment of staff below the level of Corporate Director must be the responsibility of the Head of Paid Service or his/her nominee. - b.
 Chief Officers.
 The Council (by a committee or sub-committee) will engage persons for such posts, as it may from time to time decide, who will be designated Directors, collectively described as "Chief Officers" in this Constitution. - c.
-The Council will designate the following posts as:- - One of the Directors Head of Paid Service - Head of Corporate Services Monitoring Officer - Head of Finance Chief Finance Officer d.
+The Council will designate the following posts as:- - One of the Directors Head of Paid Service - Chief Legal Officer Monitoring Officer - One of the Assistant Directors Chief Finance Officer d.
 Structure.
 The Head of Paid Service will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of officers.
 This is set out at Part 7 of this Constitution.
 Changes made to this Structure do not constitute amendments to this Constitution.